 2) Approval of the proposal by both the supervisor and the supervisory committee member.

 3) An informal oral presentation of the approved proposal to which faculty and students are invited to attend.
+Presentations are held twice a year, in March and November.
+Dates for 2021-2022 year are set for November 12, 2021 and March 11, 2022.

-4) Completion of the Dissertation Proposal Report.
+4) Completion of the Part B of the Supervisory Committee Member and Proposal Milestone Report.

 Points to consider:

 Students may submit their dissertation in either monograph or integrated-article format.
 Listed below are components required in the main body of the thesis.
 Students should consult Section 8.3 of the School of Graduate and Postdoctoral Studies' (SGPS) Thesis Regulation Guide for a complete list of components and formatting details.
+PhD Dissertations in Sociology typically range from 150-250 pages, but should not be shorter than 100 pages excluding appendices.

 Following SGPS guidelines, it is expected that a thesis following an integrated article format will include the following components in the body of the thesis: